Mikaela/gist/pwa/README.md

 * Mobilizon - all instances of the federated event & group site function as PWAs.
+  * https://events.nixnet.services/ - the only still alive instance I registered on
 * https://calendar.google.com/ - Google's Calendar app

 ## Food